Sacrificing Miners’ Health for a Dying Industry

 While this administration is interested in reviving the coal industry, they are simultaneously gutting the federal agencies that keep coal miners safe.

-Coal mining is one of the most dangerous jobs in the world.
-And the health risks are only getting worse.
-Black lung disease is chronic, progressive, and has been on the rise for the last two decades—appearing in younger and younger miners, who are inhaling more toxic dust as they’ve had to mine deeper and deeper to get out remaining coal.
+MSHA, meanwhile, recently announced an indefinite delay of a standard to limit miners’ exposure to silica dust, the principal cause of black lung disease.
+Black lung is chronic, progressive, and has been on the rise for the last two decades—appearing in younger and younger miners, who are inhaling more toxic dust as they’ve had to mine deeper and deeper to get out remaining coal.
+Miners and their allies have been fighting for a strong silica dust standard for decades.
+MSHA’s decision to postpone a silica standard—based on a convoluted legal argument—is the latest blow to coal miners.

-Cutting NIOSH and MSHA staff, especially amid rising rates of black lung, puts miners’ lives at risk.
+Cutting NIOSH and MSHA funding, and delaying a silica dust standard, puts miners’ lives at risk.
 And while coal is rightfully a proud, cornerstone industry for many communities and workers, what’s needed is practical, pragmatic information about the future of that industry—not rhetoric or false hope—so those communities and workers can plan for their future.